rstafford/HOL5314/README.md

 1. Verify the data through CohQL commands.

-   After the upgrade is complete re-run CohQL and execute the following commands in the CohQL session:
+   After the upgrade is complete, re-run CohQL and execute the following commands in the CohQL session:

    ```sql
    select key(), value() from 'test';